Brushes 3. Soft brushes for oil and acrylic painting.

 Here is Louise Élisabeth Vigée Le Brun.
-We saw another of her self portraits in Brushes 2. for oil (and acrylic); where we could see her at her easel with a whole handful of brushes
+We saw another of her self portraits in Brushes for oil (and acrylic) painting part 2; where we could see her at her easel with a whole handful of brushes.

 Louise Élisabeth Vigée Le Brun [Public domain], via Wikimedia Commons

-Now I want to look at the variety of brushes artists useand in particular soft brushes.
+Now I want to look at the variety and in particular soft brushes.
 It is true that for many artists a bristle brush is the most typical choice for applying oil paint; particularly thick oil paint.
 But soft brushes should not be neglected.
 They are essential to achieve delicate fine lines and fluid brush marks.
 These brushes may also need a little extra care.

 Here are some of my soft brushes that I use for oil painting.
 Nice sharp point and long handle.

-(I also use square soft brushes which I trim to shape)
+(I also use square soft brushes which are often trimmed to shape).

 Let us consider the pointed brush.

-Often, when oil painting, it is inevitable that you may just have to throw those brushes into a jar of turps so that they can be used some time later, or even the next day, without drying out.
+Often, when oil painting, it is inevitable that you may just have to throw those brushes into a jar of turps so that they can be used the next day.
 You may have the time and inclination to clean thoroughly the dozen or so brushes that you have been using, but it is tempting, isn’t it, to just plonk them in a jar.